 What an Excel Timeline Template Can & Can’t Do

 A project timeline is an essential planning tool, but it’s also limited in its functions.
-The template is a great way to get started with the process of scheduling a project, but as you move on to other phases it quickly loses its value.
+This Microsoft Excel template is a great way to get started with the process of scheduling a project, but as you move on to other phases it quickly loses its value.
 That doesn’t mean a project timeline template is useless.
 Here’s a short explanation of what it does and what it doesn’t do.

 What Can the Project Timeline Template Do?